thruflo/ntorque/README.md

 that reads the task data is performed within a transaction that also updates the task's due date and retry count.
-This means that, if nothing happens (the system falls over, the network hangs) after reading the task, it will remain stored in a state that indicates when it needs to be retried.
+This means that, if nothing happens (the system falls over, the network hangs) after reading the task, it will remain stored in a state that indicates that and when it needs to be retried.

 If the task is completed successfully, it is marked as completed before its retry date is due.
 If the web hook call fails, the task's status is updated